auth0/docs/articles/anomaly-detection/index.md

 Both of these anomaly types depend on the IP address of the user.
 Because of this, the following use cases are not supported:

 1. Using the [Resource Owner](/api/authentication/reference#resource-owner) from the backend of the application.
 Using this call does not get the IP address of the user.
 2. Authenticating many users from the same IP address.
-If this is an issue for you, disable the **2nd level brute force protection** shield.
+Users that are behind a proxy are more likely to reach these limits and trigger the associated protection.
+It is possible to configure a whitelist for the proxy's IP and CIDR range and avoid erroneously triggering the protection.

 ### Breached Password Detection